habb cold-pressed black seed oil bottle on a kitchen counter with figs and a coffee mug, soft morning light

 What if I don’t like the taste?

-You're covered by The habb 90-Day Proof — 90 days from the day your bottle arrives, one-unit-per-SKU, no restocking fee, no return required.
-If the taste isn't for you, email hello@habb.co and we'll refund you.
+You’re covered by The habb Guarantee — 90 days from delivery if you subscribed, 30 days if you ordered one-time.
+One unit per SKU, no restocking fee, no return required.
+If the taste isn’t for you, email hello@habb.co and we’ll refund you.

 Is it halal?